AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/functionality-available-for-each-object-type.md

 &#42; Using an access level, Workfront administrators can disable or enable this functionality.
 For more information, see [Configurable access to functionality for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md).

 &#42;&#42;Requires additional access to Financial Data and permissions to project finances.
 If you grant Resource Management access to a Planner user who doesn't have access to Financial Data, the user can still see the hourly allocations in the Resource Planner, but can't switch to Cost view or view the Business Case.
-For more information, see [Grant access to financial data](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md) and [Share financial permissions on an object in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/share-financial-permissions-object.md).
+For more information, see [Grant access to financial data](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md) and [Share financial permissions on an object](../../../workfront-basics/grant-and-request-access-to-objects/share-financial-permissions-object.md).

 &#42;&#42;&#42;Requires permission to Contribute to the object, with Make Assignments enabled under Advanced Settings.
-For information, see the section [](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md#sharing-an-object) in the article [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For information, see the section [Understand inherited permissions and the hierarchy of objects](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md#sharing-an-object) in the article [Overview of sharing permissions on objects](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 ## Scenario Planner area